Bo-M/Diy-monitor-mount-with-auto-rotating-screen/README.md

 # Diy monitor mount with auto-rotating screen

 Auto-rotate your screen with the help of arduino or any other microcontroller and MPU-6050 to get the angle of screen.
+This will eliminate the need when you rotate your screen to go to display settings and then change monitor orientation.

 Connections: